charlie-tango/hooks/packages/useFocusTrap/readme.md

 ### Creating a Modal

-When using this inside to create a Modal, there are a few things you need to handle:
+When using this hook to create a Modal, there are still a few things you need to handle, that's outside the scope of this hook:

 - Trap focus
 - Close on escape